 For the San Marino Schools Foundation our community’s children are our first priority.
 Today, our students compete for college and life opportunities with others both nationally and internationally.
 Continuing to achieve academic excellence and provide advantages to our children in the current public school funding climate is a constant challenge.
 With government education funding both insufficient and uncertain, our community must reliably step forward each and every year to “close the gap.”

 The Foundation focuses the support and resources of San Marino’s parents, residents, businesses and community organizations directly to the place that makes the biggest impact on our children: hiring additional teachers.
-Donations to SMSF fund 25 teachers across our four campuses, teachers the District would not have been able to retain otherwise.
+Donations to SMSF helps fund, on average, 6 teachers at each school site, teachers the District would not have been able to retain otherwise.
 This results in smaller class sizes and broader, innovative curriculum offerings.